ERICwangyiquan/OnlineJudge-platfrom/README.md

-comm: common block
+🍏comm: common block for common tools used in other blocks.
-compile_server: compiling and running block
+🍊compile_server: compiling and running block.
-oj_server: Using MVC structure. getting problems list, checking problems, coding, load balancing and other!
+🍉oj_server: Using MVC structure. getting problems list, checking problems, coding, load balancing and other!\n

+👀becuase this program is deployed on my Virtual Machine, and I haven't provided a public IP address to it, so I'm very sorry you can't try the service by yourself right now.